HenryAgu/ZeviTask/README.md

 # Zevi

-A website that i used to practice some UI and functionality task too.
+A simple website that i used to practice some UI and functionality task too.
 I learnt how to implement the like function like that of Instagram and also using the css "sticky" position.

 # Screenshots